How to Plant, Grow and Care For Plumeria

 Mites

-The sixspotted spider mite (Eotetranychus sexmaculatus) is the most common mite associated with Plumeria.
+The sixspotted spider mite (Eotetranychus sexmaculatus) is the most common mite associated with plumeria.
 Symptoms of these insects include deformed leaves and flowers, leaf drop, and yellowing or bronzing of the top of the leaves.

 The use of horticultural and insecticidal oils is effective in treating an infestation of these insects.
 Paying close attention to the foliage in the fall may give you an early idea of what could be coming in the spring, and the earlier you treat it, the easier it will be to eradicate them.